SiaFoundation/siad/doc/api/index.html.md

 be used, which is a 30 second timeout.
 The maximum allowed timeout is 900s (15 minutes).

+**priceperms** | string
+If 'priceperms' is set, the renter will use it as a budget to spend on faster, and thus potentially more expensive, hosts.
+Note that you can provide a unit, if no unit is provided it will be treated as hastings.
+If no value is provided the default is used which is zero.

 ### Response Body

 The response body is the raw data for the basesector.